asseth/docs-traductions/Full_Casper_Chain_V2_fr.md

 <!--That's 102 bytes in total.
 We'll assume that the queued and exited sets are empty for simplicity and focus on the active set.-->

 Ce qui fait 102 octets au total.
-Nous supposerons que les ensemble en file d'attente et en instance de sortie sont vides dans un but de simplicité et nous nous concentrons sur l'ensemble actif.
+Nous supposerons que les ensembles en file d'attente et en instance de sortie sont vides dans un but de simplicité et nous nous concentrons sur l'ensemble actif.

 <!--A CrosslinkRecord is just:-->